wiredrive/wiredrive-player/readme.txt

 [Please see "Wiredrive extensions for WordPress" on Wiredrive.com](http://www.wiredrive.com/support/getting-started/wiredrive-extensions-for-wordpress/)

 == Changelog ==

+= 3.0 =
+* Video poster images now use the largest thumbnail
+* Overlay pagination arrows should no longer be visible on iPad 1
+* Bugfix: If a presentation contains both images and videos, set to slideshow, no autoplay, and the first asset is a video, the slideshow button no longer conflicts with the play button.
+* Bugfix: HTML5 - Image viewer no longer visible at init if first asset is video (regression: lead to rendering errors)
+* Bugfix: HTML5 Gallery thumbnails now play the correct video.
+* Bugfix: Setting the credit count to 0 now behaves correctly

 = 3.0b2 =
 * proxy calls to retrieve a presentation url can now only be made by authenticated WordPress admins